Professor M. Azizul Islam

 Chair in Accountancy

-M. Azizul (Aziz) Islam is Chair in Accountancy and Professor in Sustainability Accounting & Transparency at the University of Aberdeen Business School.
-Aziz was a Haskayne Distinguished Visiting Professor at the University of Calgary (2016) and was a distinguished visiting professor at the University of Gadjah Mada (2014).
+Muhammad Azizul Islam (Aziz) is Chair in Accountancy and Professor in Sustainability Accounting & Transparency at the University of Aberdeen Business School.
+Aziz was a Haskayne Distinguished Visiting Professor at the University of Calgary (2016) and was a distinguished visiting professor at University of Gadjah Mada (2014) and University of Indonesia (2022).
 Aziz is a Chartered Accountant (CAANZ).

 Aziz has been involved in academia for over 20 years, in which time he has held various academic leadership and administrative roles.
 During his early career, he received the School’s Award for Excellence in Administration and Support and the Dean’s Award for Team Teaching Excellence (2011).

-Aziz’s research appears in the internationally recognised journals (ABDC A*/A, ABS 4*/3*, FT's top 50).
+Aziz’s research appears in internationally recognised journals (ABDC A*/A, ABS 4*/3*, FT's top 50).
 His research findings attract widespread media attention and influence policy changes.
-His research based opinions appear in Conversation, The Age, Sydney Morning Herald, Prothom Alo, The Times-Raconteur, IFAC-Gateway, ICAEW feature article.
+His research-based opinions appear in Conversation, The Age, Sydney Morning Herald, Prothom Alo, The Times-Raconteur, IFAC-Gateway, ICAEW feature articles.

 Aziz is currently supervising four PhD and two post-doctoral candidates.